 Equity Financing.
 Beginning in 2007, the Partnership has issued BUCs to raise additional equity capital to fund investment opportunities.
 In November 2013, a Registration Statement on Form S-3 (the "Registration Statement") was declared effective by the SEC under which the Partnership may offer up to \$225 million of additional BUCs from time to time.
 In December 2013, the Partnership issued an additional 8,280,000 BUCs through an underwritten public offering at a public offering price of \$6.25 per BUC pursuant to this new Registration Statement.
-Net proceeds realized by the Partnership from this issuance of these BUCs were approximately \$48.2 million after payment of an underwriter's discount and other offering costs of approximately \$3.5 million.
-In the first quarter of 2014, the Partnership issued an additional 9,200,000 BUCs through an underwritten public offering price of \$5.95 per BUC pursuant to this Registration Statement.
-Net proceeds realized by the Partnership an underwritten public offering at a public offering at a public offering state approximately \$51.3 million after payment of an underwriter's discount and other offering costs of approximately \$3.5 million.
+Net proceeds realized by the Partnership from this issuance of these BUCs were approximately \$48.2 million after payment of an underwritter's discount and other offering costs of approximately \$3.5 million.
+In the first quarter of 2014, the Partnership issued an additional 9,200,000 BUCs through an underwritten public offering at a public offering price of \$5.95 per BUC pursuant to this Registration Statement.
+Net proceeds realized by the Partnership from this issuance of these BUCs were approximately \$5.1.3 million after payment of an underwriter's discount and other offering costs of approximately \$5.5 million.